The Trojan Men: 2007–2008

-In the final year of the group's founding members, focus turned to establishing the group as a sustainable entity on campus.
+In the final year of the group's founding members, the focus turned to establishing the group as a sustainable entity on campus.
 The fall 2007 semester saw the group as strong as ever, with 45 auditionees.
-For the first time, new members had arrived at USC with knowledge of the group and intent to audition.
+For the first time, new members had arrived at USC with knowledge of the group and the intent to audition.
 One week later, the group was the featured performer and clinician at the second annual Las Vegas A Cappella Summit.

 Continuing the trend of breaking with established USC a cappella tradition, the group scheduled their first concert of the semester one week after other campus groups, associating it with USC's Homecoming festivities and again performing a dozen songs.
 At the concert, the group announced that their second annual Holiday Concert would be the first by a USC a cappella group to be held in Bovard Auditorium with a small admission fee.

 The second annual Holiday Concert was held on December 6, 2007.
 Nearly 500 people were in attendance as The Trojan Men performed 20 songs, a total of 90 minutes of music capped by two short videos.
 The concert was recorded for a future CD and DVD release.
 The group financed the entire show themselves using funds acquired from previous performances and private donations.

 The spring semester of 2008 was focused on recording the group's debut album, Take Root.
 The album was released May 4, 2008, the night of the group's end of the year spring concert held again in Bovard Auditorium.